sebastiencabonbw/documentation-identity-analytics/documentation/identitry-analytics/uar-guide/05-technical-corner.md

 ![](./media/image101.png)

 Ticketlog information is:

 | Finalized ticket log |                                                            |
 |----------------------|------------------------------------------------------------|
 | recorduid            | Finalized ticketlog information internal unique identifier |
 | title                | Review campaign internal unique identifier                 |
 | tickettype           | ADHOC_UAR_COMPLIANCE                                       |

-> **Note** `title` contains the review campaign `ticketlog` recorduid.
+> [!note] `title` contains the review campaign `ticketlog` recorduid.
 As a result, if you want to check if a campaign is finalized you either have to create a *business view* and perform a join between those two ticketlogs with:
 > `reviewticketlog.recorduid=finalizedticketlog.title`

-> **Note** Finalized ticketlog contains the **compliance report**
+> [!note] Finalized ticketlog contains the **compliance report**

-> **Note** You can also detect if a review is finalized by checking the review campaign status metadata
+> [!note] You can also detect if a review is finalized by checking the review campaign status metadata

 ### Remediation